lsst/rtn-045/index.rst

 Accessibility considerations
 ============================

-The following set of best practices to be implemented for Rubin tutorials is a work in progress.
+The following set of best practices should be adhered to for all tutorials.

 Vision-impaired astronomers